duaneking/duaneking/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on many projects I dont want to talk about here.
-- 🌱 I’m currently learning as much as I can daily, and have been for decades because I love to learn and consider a day without learning something new to be wasted.
+- 🌱 I’m a daily learner, who tries to learn something new every day.
 - 👯 I’m looking to collaborate on ways to make the world better, while sharing in the success I create for others.
 - 🤔 I’m looking for help with learning to be a better human, engineer, and friend.
 - 💬 Ask me about my desire to get out of consulting and contracting permanently.